AdaCore/spark2014/docs/lrm/source/subprograms.rst

    Static Semantics

-1. The *exit* value of a global item or parameter of a subprogram is its value immediately following the successful call of the subprogram.
+1. The *exit* value of a global item or parameter of a subprogram is its value immediately following the call of the subprogram.

 2. The *entry* value of a global item or parameter of a subprogram is its value at the call of the subprogram.